• Skip to main content

 Introduction

 Referencing is an important part of any research work.
 It shows that a writer has integrity and acknowledges the sources of his research and findings.
-Referencing can be done in different ways, especially since there are different styles when doing research.
+Referencing can be done in different ways, especially since there are different research styles.

 Apart from acknowledging the works of other writers, a researcher gives room for his readers to search deeper when he references or acknowledges the sources of his research work.